srujanapple/q/README.md

 SciPy

 ### Prepare Your Dataset
-Make sure to change the name from "small_test.csv" to your local data set name.

 Make sure your dataset is in a suitable format:
 Features (X): A 2D array or DataFrame where rows are samples, and columns are features.
 Target (y): A 1D array or Series representing the target variable.